outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - interface: standardizing filter where any problem can be solved

       - perspective:

         - a filter with priorities (which may be structures, causes, abstract prioritized attributes, or other interface structures) which highlight something as particularly important

         - example:

           - a perspective like 'find the function that minimizes distance from as many points as possible' produces a solution that can qualify as 'regression' to the 'find a prediction function' problem
             - this perspective can be a function structure, but its still a perspective because its highlighting some objects (distance from points, average) as particularly important
             - a function like 'find the function that minimizes distance from the average line' is a lot closer to the definition of 'regression'

           - differences in perspectives:
             - the first perspective highlights a specific problem-solving intent to generate a solution-finding method or solution for, which has many possible implementations
             - the second perspective highlights an adjacent inevitable solution-finding method, which has very few possible solutions/implementations, given some variance in the definition of the average

-        - a perspective may be formatted like a particular interface structure, like a function or interface, while still qualifying as a perspective bc it prioritizes some objects over others
-        - perspectives may be useful structures & may contain useful structures (like averages), which capture a lot of uncertainty, complexity or variation/change, providing useful info like a direction to move toward when searching for a solution, or a specific problem-solving intent to fulfill
-        - differences in perspectives can be used to generate other useful perspectives, and identify which perspectives would be most useful to guide a problem-solving workflow or interface query, given perspective attributes like implementation variation

         - perspective variables
           - degree of implementation variation
           - info captured/created
+            - perspectives may be useful structures & may contain useful structures (like averages), which capture a lot of uncertainty, complexity or variation/change, providing useful info like a direction to move toward when searching for a solution, or a specific problem-solving intent to fulfill
           - adjacence to solutions/solution-finding methods
           - definitions
           - priorities